-Some asylum seekers and refugees are so traumatised by authority in their homeland that they are too scared to even go to the bank, says Mark Brophy, who manages the Williamstown Community Education Centre.
+Some asylum seekers and refugees are so traumatized by their experience of the abuse of authority in their homeland that they are too scared to even go to the bank, says Mark Brophy, who manages the Williamstown Community Education Centre.

 “They come to us with everything from divorce settlements to rental contracts to online sales to paying bills – it’s difficult for someone …to understand some bills and administration.”

-“The HBCF believes that by working together, we can benefit and reinforce our community’s capacity to look after itself for present and future generations.”
-Applications close May 31.
+“The Hobsons Bay Community Fund believes that by working together, we can benefit and reinforce our community’s capacity to look after itself for present and future generations.”